-NOTICE IS HEREBY GIVEN by the Spokane Hotel and Motel Commission (“Commission”), pursuant to the provisions of RCW 42.30.080, that a Special Meeting will be held by the Commission on Thursday, April 20th, 2023, commencing at 3:00 PM.
+NOTICE IS HEREBY GIVEN by the Spokane Hotel and Motel Commission (“Commission”), pursuant to the provisions of RCW 42.30.080, that a meeting will be held by the Commission on November 30, 2023, at 1:00 pm.
 This meeting will be held in the GSI First floor Conference Room, 801 W Riverside, Spokane, WA 99201.
 Enter the building on Post Street.

 The purpose of the meeting will be:

 The terminology “action” as used herein shall mean deliberate, discuss, consider, review, evaluate, make a collective decision, or take a vote on the above-listed item.